 Q: How do I downsize all of my belongings?

-A: This is often one reason older adults put off making a move.
+A: This is often one reason older adults put off moving.
 Just the idea of downsizing a lifetime of belongings can be overwhelming.
 Fortunately, there are professionals that can help.
 The National Association of Senior Move Managers maintains a database of professionals to make it easier to find one near you.
 They also have tips to help you hire a move manager and explain what to expect once you do.

 Q: How will I ever learn my way around this new place?